mrocklin/thesis/matrix-rewriting-maude.md

 \label{sec:matrix-rewriting-maude}

 We implement matrix expressions in Maude and use rewrite rules to declare mathematical transformations with intuitive syntax.
-Our goal is to demonstrate the simplicity with which mathematical theories can be constructed and to serve as proof of concept for a later implementation using SymPy and LogPy.
+Our goal is to demonstrate the simplicity with which mathematical theories can be constructed and to serve as proof of concept for a later implementation using SymPy and LogPy in Section \ref{sec:matrix-rewriting-sympy}.

 ### Matrix Algebra

 The `matrix-algebra`\cite{matrix-algebra} project defines a language for matrix expressions in Maude.
 First we define the sorts of terms

-sorts MatrixExpr MatrixSymbol Vector RowVector subsort Vector RowVector MatrixSymbol < MatrixExpr
+    sorts MatrixExpr MatrixSymbol Vector RowVector
+    subsort Vector RowVector MatrixSymbol < MatrixExpr

 And a set of operators with associated precedences